-Rafael X. Zahralddin-Aravena ’89 is the Managing Shareholder of the Delaware Office of Elliott Greenleaf, a full service law firm with offices throughout Pennsylvania and Delaware.
+Rafael X. Zahralddin-Aravena ’89 is an attorney and partner at Armstrong Teasdale LLP.
 He is a corporate and commercial litigator who also specializes in corporate restructuring and distressed mergers and acquisitions.
-He has been the lead Delaware lawyer in multiple Creditor’s Committee representations and represented several of the largest Debtors in U.S. Chapter 11 proceedings, including the successful reorganizations of United Artist’s Theatres and Orleans Homebuilders.
+He has been the lead Delaware lawyer in multiple Creditor’s Committee representations and represented several of the largest Debtors in U.S. Chapter 11 proceedings, including the successful reorganizations of United Artists Theatres and Orleans Homebuilders.
 He has also served as special litigation counsel to both Committees and Debtors, notably for the Debtors in the Washington Mutual bankruptcy, which is the largest bank holding company insolvency in the history of the United States.
 He also represents various individual creditors nationally, including many Fortune 500 and Inc. 100 companies, most recently in the Second, Fourth, Sixth and Ninth Circuits, and in the influential districts of Delaware and the Southern District of New York.
 He has also represented many large foreign corporation as creditors in U.S. bankruptcies and Debtors in several cross border bankruptcies, most recently in the sale of a large Canadian wood products corporation to one of the world’s leading manufacturers and marketers of tissue, packaging, paper, pulp, and building products and served as counsel to the island nation of Nevis in the Caribbean.
 He earned his law degree at Delaware Law (Widener) School and holds an LL.M in International and Comparative Law from Georgetown University School of Law, where he was a Senior Writing Fellow.
 Prior to returning to practice he was a tenure track professor at Chapman University School of Law where he was promoted to the rank of Associate Professor of Law.
 He is a frequent speaker and writer and has been widely published.
 He is a member of the Board of Governors for the Hispanic National Bar Association and has held multiple leadership positions in the American Bankruptcy Institute and the American Bar Association.
 Most recently, he served as a Business Law Ambassador to the Business Law Section of the ABA.
 He lives in Centreville, Delaware with his wife, son and daughter.
-He is a board member for both Eta Alumni, Inc., and the 150 Madison Lane Preservation Fund, where he serves as General Counsel.
+He is a member of the board of the 150 Madison Lane Preservation Fund.